UniversalDependencies/docs/doc-intro.md

 <div class="example" markdown="1">

-An adjectival complement of a verb is an adjectival phrase which functions as the complement (like an object of the verb).
+An adjectival complement of a verb is an adjectival phrase which functions as the complement (see [ADJ]()).

 ~~~ sdparse
 She looks very beautiful